 Financial support applications

-Financial support applications will not be considered in 2021-22.
-The terms of our Community Support Program have changed, and through this program we now offer permanent drinking fountains only.
+Financial support applications will not be considered.
+The drinking fountain sponsorship program replaces our previous Community Support Program and through this program we now offer permanent drinking fountains only.

-Partnerships with agencies on projects with common objectives.
-Sponsorship opportunities proposed to, or initiated by Gippsland Water on projects with common objectives will be negotiated under a separate agreement.
-Consideration for unsolicited proposals will include:
+We partner with agencies on projects with common objectives.
+Sponsorship opportunities proposed to, or initiated by us on projects with shared objectives will be negotiated under a separate agreement.
+Consideration of unsolicited proposals will include:

 - Relevancy to the business.